actuallyaridan/linux-explorer/README.md

 <br>

 > [!WARNING]
-> **Very much a work in progress.** The window chrome, navigation and file operations are in place, but plenty is still missing or rough.
-Not daily-driveable yet.
+> **Very much a work in progress.** <br>Most things are done, but there are still things that need work.
+Not really daily-driveable yet.

 ## Building